temporalio/documentation/docs/content/what-is-a-search-attribute.md

 import * as HowToViewSearchAttribtuesUsingTCTL from './how-to-view-search-attributes-of-a-cluster-using-tctl.md'
 import * as HowToAddCustomSearchAttribute from "../content/how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl.md"

-A Search Attribute is an indexed key used in a <preview page={WhatIsAListFilter}>List Filter</preview> to filter a list of Workflow Executions that have the Search Attribute in their metadata.
+A Search Attribute is an indexed field used in a <preview page={WhatIsAListFilter}>List Filter</preview> to filter a list of Workflow Executions that have the Search Attribute in their metadata.

 :::note